-- 1 (e) A medical cannabis center may maintain a website that includes information about: - (1) The location and hours of operation of the medical cannabis center. - (2) The product or service available at the medical cannabis center. - (3) The personnel affiliated with the medical cannabis center. - (4) The best practices that the medical cannabis center upholds. - (5) Educational material related to the medical use of cannabis, as defined by the Department. - (f) All production facilities and medical cannabis centers owned and operated by a supplier shall maintain a discreet, professional appearance that is compatible with existing commercial structures or land uses within the immediate area, including requirements to maintain the production facility or medical cannabis center in a manner to prevent blight, deterioration, diminishment, or impairment of property values within the vicinity. - (g) The Department shall adopt rules to define standards for a medical cannabis center's name, signage, and logo to ensure a medical rather than recreational disposition.
+- (b) Notwithstanding any municipal or county ordinance prohibiting signage, the medical cannabis center shall only use signage that includes the medical cannabis center's name, logo, and hours of operation. - (c) A medical cannabis center may maintain a website that includes information about: - (1) The location and hours of operation of the medical cannabis center. - (2) The product or service available at the medical cannabis center. - (3) The personnel affiliated with the medical cannabis center. - (4) The best practices that the medical cannabis center upholds. - (5) Educational material related to the medical use of cannabis, as defined by the Department. - (d) All production facilities and medical cannabis centers owned and operated by a supplier shall maintain a discreet, professional appearance that is compatible with existing commercial structures or land uses within the immediate area, including requirements to maintain the production facility or medical cannabis center in a manner to prevent blight, deterioration, diminishment, or impairment of property values within the vicinity. - (e) The Department shall adopt rules to define standards for a medical cannabis center's name, signage, and logo to ensure a medical rather than recreational disposition.